To get your printer working you will mainly need to install and setup cups.

 To get full cups with support for many different printers per default.
 Install this packages on top of that:

 sudo pacman -S ghostscript gsfonts foomatic-db-engine foomatic-db foomatic-db-ppds foomatic-db-nonfree foomatic-db-nonfree-ppds gutenprint foomatic-db-gutenprint-ppds --needed

 sudo pacman -S print-manager --needed

-enable socket, what will listen if print-job is calling and then enable the service:
+enable socket, which will listen if print-job is calling and then enable the service:

 sudo systemctl enable --now cups.socket

-or using the service, what will be running constant.
+or using the service, which will be running constantly.

 sudo systemctl enable --now cups.service

 For network printer support, check if avahi is installed and its daemon is running: